Saint Bonaventure hosts George Washington after Bishop’s 23-point game - WTOP News

 Olean, New York; Sunday, 2 p.m.
 EST

-BOTTOM LINE: George Washington faces the Saint Bonaventure Bonnies after James Bishop scored 23 points in George Washington’s 66-53 loss to the George Mason Patriots.
+BOTTOM LINE: George Washington plays the Saint Bonaventure Bonnies after James Bishop scored 23 points in George Washington’s 66-53 loss to the George Mason Patriots.

 The Bonnies have gone 10-3 in home games.
-Saint Bonaventure has a 1-2 record in games decided by 3 points or fewer.
+Saint Bonaventure ranks fourth in the A-10 shooting 35.1% from downtown, led by Brett Rumpell shooting 100.0% from 3-point range.

-The Colonials are 6-7 against A-10 opponents.
-George Washington has a 6-9 record in games decided by 10 or more points.
+The Colonials have gone 6-7 against A-10 opponents.
+George Washington is 2-7 when it has fewer turnovers than its opponents and averages 12.2 turnovers per game.

-The Bonnies and Colonials match up Sunday for the first time in A-10 play this season.

-TOP PERFORMERS: Daryl Banks III is averaging 15.1 points for the Bonnies.
-Yann Farell is averaging 1.9 made 3-pointers over the last 10 games for Saint Bonaventure.
+TOP PERFORMERS: Kyrell Luc is averaging 11.7 points, 4.4 assists and 1.7 steals for the Bonnies.
+Daryl Banks III is averaging 15.1 points over the past 10 games for Saint Bonaventure.

-Brendan Adams averages 2.5 made 3-pointers per game for the Colonials, scoring 17.2 points while shooting 40.0% from beyond the arc.
-Bishop is shooting 41.4% and averaging 21.0 points over the past 10 games for George Washington.
+Bishop is averaging 21 points and five assists for the Colonials.
+Brendan Adams is averaging 17.1 points over the last 10 games for George Washington.

 LAST 10 GAMES: Bonnies: 5-5, averaging 64.1 points, 30.0 rebounds, 11.7 assists, 6.9 steals and 2.9 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 65.4 points per game.